leathermen/carres/README.md

 - [API Swagger UI](https://cars-reservation-api.nikitades.com/open/swagger-ui)
 - [**Public Sonarcloud report**](https://sonarcloud.io/summary/new_code?id=leathermen_carres_api) (the coverage included)
 - [TODO public Grafana dashboard of technical and business metrics](somewhere)

+## Local launch

+This project is supposed to be launched locally with Minikube or any other sort of local K8S cluster.

 ## Credits